itsalir/itsalir/README.md

 A frontend developer and designer on the path to full stack.

-* 🌍  I'm based in Tehran, Iran
+* 🌍  I'm based in Frankfurt, germany
 * ✉️  You can contact me at [itsalirjamali@gmail.com](mailto:itsalirjamali@gmail.com)
 * 🧠  I'm learning Flutter
 * 🤝  I'm open to collaborating on interesting projects as a developer or designer